Lykkedk/cdsp-samplerate-control/README.md

             └── config_template.yml
 ```
 Along with some other dependicies, the camilladsp.tcz is also loaded and installed in /usr/local/bin.\
+I compressed and did a .tcz with the camilladsp v0.4.0-Beta6.
+When camilladsp.tcz is loaded/installed it paste a file in the homedir. telling\
+which version is installed.\
 When done, move on and edit the asound.conf file...

 I have simplified the asound.conf file, in the .tcz file.